bicarbon8/automated-functional-testing/packages/aft-reporting-aws-kinesis-firehose/README.md

 - **batchSize** - an optional `number` representing the number of log records to batch before sending _(defaults to 10)_
 - **sendStrategy** - an optional `string` of `logsandresults`, `logsonly` or `resultsonly` that controls sending of log messages and results _(defaults to `logsandresults`)_

+#### NOTE:
-> NOTE: the AWS Credentials are first attempted to be read from AFT Configuration and if no value is specified then the following are checked:
+> the AWS Credentials are first attempted to be read from AFT Configuration and if no value is specified then the following are checked:
-- Environment Variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN
+> - Environment Variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN
-- EC2 Metadata: also known as instance profile credentials
+> - EC2 Metadata: also known as instance profile credentials
-- Shared Ini File: read from the host system
+> - Shared Ini File: read from the host system
-- ECS Credentials: similar to the EC2 Metadata, but on ECS
+> - ECS Credentials: similar to the EC2 Metadata, but on ECS
-- Process Credentials: any credentials set on the current process
+> - Process Credentials: any credentials set on the current process

 ## Format of log records
 the log record that is sent to your AWS Kinesis Firehose endpoint will have the following format: